Program Director, Creative Writing

 Dianne Warren is the award-winning author of the novel Cool Water, which won the Governor General’s Award for Fiction in 2010, as well as three books of short fiction and three plays.
 Her most recent novel is Liberty Street.

-Tim Wynne-Jones is an English–Canadian author of children's literature, including picture books and novels for children and young adults, novels for adults, radio dramas, songs for the CBC/Jim Henson production Fraggle Rock, as well as a children's musical and an opera libretto.
+Tim Wynne-Jones is an English–Canadian author of thirty-three books for kids of all ages from picture books to short story collections and novels.
+He has also written three adult novels, radio dramas, songs for the CBC/Jim Henson production Fraggle Rock, as well as a children's musical and an opera libretto.